SharePoint/sp-dev-docs/docs/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online.md

 ### Example of decorating traffic with User agent when using REST APIs

-Following sample is in c# format, but the similar User Agent information is recommended to be used even for the JavaScript libraries used in the SharePoint Online pages.
+Following sample is in C# format, but the similar User Agent information is recommended to be used even for the JavaScript libraries used in the SharePoint Online pages.

 ```cs
 HttpWebRequest endpointRequest = (HttpWebRequest) HttpWebRequest.Create(sharepointUrl.ToString() + "/_api/web/lists");